paxdotdev/pax/README.md

 # Pax

-Pax is a toolkit for creating high-performance UIs that render natively on any device.
+Pax is a language for creating high-performance UIs that render natively on any device.

 Pax is designed to support any platform via swappable rendering backends, either 2D or 3D, across Web, iOS, Android, Desktop (macOS, Linux, Windows), and embedded devices.
 See the current support matrix below.